-THE preamble to the North Atlantic Treaty is, itself, sufficient proof of the speciousness of the Soviet charge that NATO is an encircling threat to the Soviet Union.
+THE preamble to the North Atlantic Treaty is, itself, sufficient proof of the speciousness of the Soviet charge the NATO is an encircling threat to that Soviet Union.
 The preamble says, for the Soviet as well as the free world to see: "The Parties to this Treaty reaffirm their faith in the purposes and principles of the Charter of the United Nations and their desire to live in peace with all peoples and all Governments.
-They are determined to safeguard the freedom, common heritage and civilization of their peoples, which are founded on the principles of democracy, individual liberty and the rule well-being in the North Atlantic area.
-They are resolved to unite their efforts for collective defense and for the preservation of peace and security."
+They are determined to safeguard the freedom, common heritage and civilization of their peoples, which are founded on the principles of democracy, individual liberty and the rule of the law.